timwehrle/asana/README.md

-# ACT - The Asana command tool
+# ACT - The Asana command line tool

 ACT is a command-line tool designed to interact with the Asana API, allowing users to manage their Asana tasks and workspaces efficiently from the terminal.